timersys/popups/README.txt

 Yes, you need to configure your form to use ajax when inserting it

 = Popups plugin is compatible with Ninja Forms ? = Yes, you need to configure your form to use ajax.
-Go to the setting of the created form and enable AJAX
+Go to the setting of the created form and enable AJAX.
+Then you need to disable AJAX on popups settings page.

 = How can I change other styles of the popup like padding, rounded corners, etc ? = You can modify everything with css.
 If your popup id is 120 you can add some css like for example: